Veterinary Diagnostic Lab

 Minimally invasive endoscopes can be inserted into the openings of the body such as the mouth or anus.

-At our vet lab in Ocala, we are able to run a number of specialized and commonly require blood tests in order to keep an eye on your pet's health as well as diagnosing their illnesses.
+At our vet lab in Ocala, we can run several specialized and commonly required blood tests to keep an eye on your pet's health as well as diagnose their illnesses.